-Form I-129, Petition for a Nonimmigrant Worker, is filed by U.S. employers sponsoring foreign nationals for employment in the United States.
-In addition to the main form (the first eight of 26 total pages, as of 2019), employers must complete the supplement that corresponds to the visa category being requested.
+The Form I-129, Petition for a Nonimmigrant Worker, is a U.S. government form that needs to be filed by U.S. employers sponsoring foreign nationals for employment in the United States.
+In addition to the main form, employers must complete the supplement that corresponds to the visa category being requested.

-For example, if submitting an E-1 petition, the employer must submit the first eight pages of the I-129 and also pages nine and ten (of the 2019 version of the form).
+For example, if submitting a petition for a category E-1 worker, the employer must submit the initial pages, Parts 1 - 8 of the I-129, and also the first supplement (pages nine and ten of the 2021 version of the form).

 This guide covers the most commonly used supplements, with step-by-step instructions for the key parts.
 For legal information and help completing the I-129 form itself, please see this page.